English - Literature Emphasis - Associate of Arts Degree (AA)*

 Upon successful completion of this program, students will be able to:

-• Articulate how literature influences and is influenced by its context.
+• Explain how literature influences and is influenced by its context.

-• Reflect on their educational experiences to communicate what they have learned over the course of the program and how they plan to apply those skills in their next steps.
+• Evaluate their own educational experiences to communicate what they have learned over the course of the program and their plans for future application of those skills.